Chapter 2:

 "Certainly."

 Minerva took the slip of paper and quickly typed the information into her computer.
-After a few moments, a little jingle played.
+A little jingle played.

 "That comes to… 1,500 dollars, or 14.87 credits.
 Is that… acceptable, Zeph?"